Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 The three gentlemen jaunted merrily ahead and I hung back with Nadine.
 She was moving slower than the rest of the group, and I decided I would take my turn to stay close with her.

-At kilometer 4.25, we came to an intersection and what looked like a gravel pit, but it was a construction business.
+By kilometer 4.25, we came to an intersection and what looked like a gravel pit, but it was a construction business.
 Surprisingly, despite the dark sky, the rain had stopped, and we took off our ponchos.

-At kilometer 4.75, after a bend in the lane, we came to an intersection with the N-525 and turned left, on the Camino Sanabrés from Puebla de Sanabria to Lubián.
+After 4.75 kilometers and after a bend in the lane, we came to an intersection with the N-525 and turned left, on the Camino Sanabrés from Puebla de Sanabria to Lubián.

-At about kilometer 5.14, after walking on the highway shoulder for about 1/3 kilometer, we picked up a parallel lane, that you can see in the distance in the photo below.
+By about kilometer 5.14, after walking on the highway shoulder for about 1/3 kilometer, we picked up a parallel lane, that you can see in the distance in the photo below.

 This parallel lane was much better than walking upon the shoulder, not to mention safer!
 We could chat with one another, as well, as we walked side-by-side on the two-track lane.

-The two-tracks slowly peter out to a one-track and at about kilometer 6.03 you pass a stone building that you can just see ahead in the photo below, on the Camino Sanabrés from Puebla de Sanabria to Lubián.
+The two-tracks slowly peter out to a one-track and by about kilometer 6.03 you pass a stone building that you can just see ahead in the photo below, on the Camino Sanabrés from Puebla de Sanabria to Lubián.

 As you can now see, the sun was trying to poke through the clouds and made for some very beautiful lighting.